starling-lab/starling-lab.github.io/_projects/2026-05-01-Lifespace.md

 > Experts Say
 > **Life-space score (LS)** is the final sink.
-> Experts treat LS as the patient outcome to improve — and include sex and education as causal drivers.
+> Experts treat LS as the patient outcome to improve, and include sex and education as causal drivers.

 > LLMs Say
 > **Caregiver burden (TB)** is the final sink.